Earliest Structures in the Universe can be explained by a Relativistic Cosmological Perturbation Theory: Verifying the Evolution Equations for Scalar Perturbations

-Using that $\theta_{\nul}=3H$, the Friedmann equation~(\ref{FRW3}), and Eq.~(\ref{FRW3a}), one arrives at the gauge mode~(\ref{drie-ijk}).
-It will now be demonstrated that the gauge modes given by~(\ref{subeq:gauge-dep}) are indeed solutions of Eqs.~(\ref{FRW6})--(\ref{FRW4a}).
-In order to execute this task, the first step entails deriving the time derivatives of the gauge modes:
+It will now be demonstrated that the gauge modes given by~(\ref{subeq:gauge-dep}) are solutions to Eqs.\,(\ref{FRW6})--(\ref{FRW4a}).
+The first step to doing so is deriving the time derivatives of the gauge modes: